CarlosAssis95/CarlosAssis95/README.md

 - 🔭 I'm currently working on some personal projects
+- ⚡ I currently work as a junior back end developer
 - 🌱 I’m currently learning about Devops and Containers
 - 💬 Ask me about anything
 - 📫 How to reach me: calos.dudu1502@gmail.com or +55 27 99286-5576